 Episode 2: Dr Krause continues his discussion of the expanding universe.
-Of course this idea comes from the observations of redshift of light that have been interpreted as indicators that most galaxies are receding from our own galaxy.
+Of course this idea comes from the observations of redshift of light that have been incorrectly interpreted as indicators that most galaxies are receding from our own galaxy.
 This also dovetails with the idea of a one time inflationary Big Bang event from whence the universe emerged.
-In contrast NPQG does not rely on a one time inflationary Big Bang and instead hypothesizes galaxy local inflationary mini-bangs where Planck particle cores may form in galaxy center SMBH and those cores may occasionally breech the event horizon at the poles of the SMBH and emit Planck plasma in polar jets.
+In contrast NPQG does not rely on a one time inflationary Big Bang and instead hypothesizes galaxy local inflationary mini-bangs where Planck particle cores may form in galaxy center SMBH and those cores may occasionally breach the event horizon at the poles of the SMBH and emit Planck plasma in polar jets.
 Those jets may also sweep along material in the surrounding accretion disc which standard physics suggests as the source for the material in the jet.
 After inflation, the spacetime æther continues to expand as it cools.
 Instead of the whole universe expanding outward, galaxies expand in to each other, like the marshmallows in the picture below.

 Furthermore, NPQG attributes ‘redshift’ of light to an expanded list of causes, which includes traveling through expansionary galaxy local regions or traveling through a headwind (redshift) or tailwind (blueshift) of spacetime æther.
 We can’t directly test the mechanisms for photon energy shift because we have no observations on which to base them upon, and that is because we are not yet able to detect NPQG’s hypothesized spacetime æther particles.

 Dr. Krauss calculates energy density in a spherical region of space with radius R as a sum of mass density and radiation density.
 He shows that mass density is proportional to and the radiation density is proportional to .
 He then correlates this to ‘early time‘ and ‘late time‘ based on the big bang paradigm that predicts the age of the universe as 13.8 billion years.
 He goes on to say that the early universe was dominated by radiation, and the late universe is dominated by mass.
-In NPQG the energy density of mass in the universe is constant and the energy density of radiation is a constant because there is no change in volume of the universe.
+In NPQG the energy density of mass in the universe is constant on large scales and the energy density of radiation is a constant on large scales because there is no change in volume of the universe.
 That said, there may be some fluctuation over time depending on the scale and region examined.

-In NPQG, there is no single inflationary big bang, and instead we have distributed parallel mini-bangs happening throughout space and time via jet eruptions from galaxy center SMBH.
+In NPQG, there is no single inflationary big bang, and instead we have distributed parallel mini-bangs happening throughout space and time via jet eruptions from galaxy center SMBH and other aether producing reactions.
 Therefore, when Dr. Krauss talks about ‘early time’ and ‘late time’ this does not apply to NPQG.
 Instead we consider the density of radiation and matter a function of spatial location nearby these mini-bang events.
 In the proximity of a Planck plasma jet from an SMBH, and for the dozens or hundreds of light years that jet extends, radiation energy density will dominate over matter-energy density.
 As that radiation cools and reacts it will form matter-energy and in cooler areas of the universe such as in the arms of a galaxy, matter-energy dominates radiation energy.
 Note that the traditional big bang timeline still happens, but it happens at a smaller scale throughout the universe whenever an SMBH erupts.
 I’ve shown that by overlaying small replicas of the big bang timeline on the jetting SMBH in the image below.

 Dr. Krauss concludes this episode by mentioning the mysteries of dark energy and dark matter.
 In NPQG these are not mysteries at all, because spacetime is a particle based æther.
 The key idea is that spacetime particles are incredibly small and have very low energy.
 The black body radiation spectrum for interstellar space corresponds to the 2.7 Kelvin temperature of the cosmic microwave background.
-However, there number of spacetime particles is so enormous that if we sum the tiny energy of each spacetime particle it is expected to account for dark energy.
+However, the number of spacetime aether particles is so enormous that if we sum the tiny energy of each spacetime particle it is expected to account for dark energy.
 Furthermore, spacetime æther gains energy near to matter-energy and this heating of the spacetime æther causes each spacetime particle to shrink in radius.
 This shrinking in radius is what implements Einstein’s curvy spacetime.
-The spacetime æther near neutron stars and black holes is heated so much that the curvature of spacetime becomes quite pronounced and is observable via the lensing or refraction of photons which pass nearby.
+The spacetime æther near neutron stars and black holes is energized so much that the curvature of spacetime becomes quite pronounced and is observable via the lensing or refraction of photons which pass nearby.
 What else do we know from Einstein? !
 Therefore the energy of the spacetime æther itself acts massy and hence we have an implementation for dark matter.